majesty-scofield/laravel-mysql-spatial/README.md

 ## Migrations

-For Laravel versions prior to 5.5, you can use the Blueprint provided with this package: `Grimzy\LaravelMysqlSpatial\Schema\Blueprint`.
+For Laravel versions prior to 5.5, you can use the Blueprint provided with this package: `MajestyScofield\LaravelMysqlSpatial\Schema\Blueprint`.

 ```php
 use Illuminate\Database\Migrations\Migration;